The Boozie Bucket List! 30 Top Distillery Tours, Wine Tasting Tours & Beer Experiences Around the World

 Text by Angelo Sorrentino, Travlinmad

-Although Cachaça (pronounced kuh-SHAH-sa) is used to make the national drink of Brazil, many people have never heard of it unless they’ve visited Brazil or been to a Caribbean Island where it’s used in many sweet tropical umbrella drinks.
+Although Cachaça (pronounced ka-SHAH-sa) is used to make the national drink of Brazil, many people have never heard of it unless they’ve visited Brazil or been to a Caribbean Island where it’s used in many sweet tropical umbrella drinks.
 It’s a bit like rum in that they both originate from sugar cane, but that’s where the similarity ends.
 While rum is distilled from molasses, a by-product of sugar refining, Cachaça is made directly from fermented sugarcane juice.
-Good Cachaça is clear and will have a sweet, grassy, even floral-y taste.
+Good Cachaça is clear and has a sweet, grassy, even floral-y taste.
 There’s also an amber version which is aged for at least 3 years in oak barrels and has a much spicier flavor.
 Regardless of the color, the best Cachaça is small batch and pot distilled versus the mass produced column distilled versions.
+Like any good spirit with a devoted following, you’ll find dedicated Cachaça bars throughout the country — doing your own tour is one of the best things to do in Brazil, and you’ll learn more about good Cachaça from people who love it!
 So, what do you make with Cachaça?
 Other than drinking it straight, the Caipirinha is without question the most popular Cachaça drink.
 A cut wedge of lime is mulled with sugar in a short glass.
 Add a handful of crushed ice and top off with cachaça.
 That’s it.
 A bolder Mojito sans mint and bit more hard-core.
 It’s sweet and refreshing.
 But be careful — too many will have you doing another Brazilian tradition, the samba…all night long!

 22. The Zen of Craft Cocktail Tasting at Bar Gen Yamamoto - Tokyo, Japan